Unlike health insurance, you do not age out of an auto insurance policy.

 No. You need to get a new policy, assigned to the address at which you currently reside.
 Car insurance companies use your ZIP code to determine the monthly cost of your policy.
 Staying on your parents’ policy after moving out may risk coverage denial in the event of an accident.

-If you need a new quote car insurance because you moved out, enter your ZIP code below!
+If you need a new quote on car insurance because you moved out, enter your ZIP code below!